custom-cards/dual-gauge-card/README.md

 ### color config

-Colors can be configured as list of pairs of each a color and a value.
+Colors can be configured as list of pairs of each a color and a minimum value.

-If a gauges value is above one of those values, the according color is used for that gauge.
+If a gauges value is greater than or equal to one of those minimum values, the according color is used for that gauge.
 If no color is found, the last color in the list is used as a fallback.
 To use a single color regardless of the value just use a single list entry with any value to always trigger the fallback.

-Colors may be configured for both gauges at once or for each gauge individualy.
 By default, colors for the inner gauge are shaded by 25% (see option _shadeInner_).

 The list is automatically sorted so you don't need to do that in your config - but I recommend it anyways.

+### common config vs. individual config

+Colors, as well as the min and max values, may be configured once for both gauges or individually for each gauge.
+Individual values override common values.

 ## Example